eda-ricercatore/sardegna-scala/notes/scala-notes.md

 	- Accessor methods are defined without "()" \cite[\S5.1, pp. 133]{Horstmann2012a}.
 	- Access specifiers/modifiers:
 		* public (**by default** \cite[\S5.1, pp. 132]{Horstmann2012a})
+	- Use the equal sign "=" as a separator between the method signature and its body \cite[\S2, subsection on "Function without Parameter", pp. 20]{Layka2015}.
+	- We can omit parentheses of a single-line method body
+		\cite[\S2, subsection on "Function without Parameter", pp. 21]{Layka2015}.
 + Collections
 	- Primary data structures for *Scala*: lists, sets, and maps
 		 \cite[\S5.3, pp. 155-156]{Tate2010}.